Native American Pre-History

 The Indigenous population of the Americas, as a whole, has been estimated to have been more than 60 million people before European contact, equal to about 10 percent of the total world population of the times.
 The thriving cities of the Americas would have been among the most populous then on the planet.
 While most of these were in South America, there were a few large ones in the North American east.
 The assault, largely by diseases (principally influenza, measles, smallpox and cholera) for which the indigenous populations had no natural immunity, and to a lesser degree by outright murder, slavery and destruction of property, led to massive abandonment of cities, villages and agricultural lands, simply due to population loss.
 In less than 100 years the native population was reduced to 5 or 6 million people.
 About a 90% decline in population.
 This period is called the Great Dying.

 Population estimates for North America run from just over 2 million to a high of 18 million with the majority of these falling around 7 million.
-Indicating that the 100 year death toll was about 6.3 million, using the 90% estimate.
+Indicating that the 100-year death toll was about 6.3 million, using the 90% estimate.
 In all cases the death toll from disease alone is estimated at 80%.

 There is also contention in scientific circles that the associated loss of arable land, which had reverted to natural vegetation (wilderness) due to the loss of the people who had worked it (The Great Dying), was, along with the global cooling caused by volcanic eruptions and lower solar activity, a contributing cause for a drop in global atmospheric carbon dioxide which helped generate The Little Ice Age (about 1300 to 1870); thought to be one symptom of these changes.